-But karma appears to solve the problem of unmerited suffering.
+But fate appears to solve the problem of unmerited suffering.
 There must be scales in which our good deeds or bad deeds are weighed.
-If a man who is now good suffers, the only possible reason must be that he did bad deeds in a former existence, for which he must now pay.
+If a man who is now good suffers, the only possible reason must be that he did bad deeds in a formerly, for which he must now pay.
 Suffering is always punishment.
-There can be no other sensible reason for it.